-Like most of us, I shot film until digital came along, and then my backpack of expensive German glass languished in the cupboard for years.
+Like most of us, I shot film until digital came along because of all of the new and modern add ons that came along with it, like a lens extender so I could get those really good angles, and then my backpack of expensive German glass languished in the cupboard for years.
 That lasted until five years ago, when I bought a 1920 Kodak for $10 on eBay and ran my first roll of film through it.
 Although light leaks and bad exposures plagued most of the frames, one image of an antique gas station was excellent, with pleasing color and subtle tonal gradation.
 I was hooked.
 I realized for the first time that equipment from the early part of the century could produce striking, professional-quality images.
 Better yet, I achieved beautiful results with both black and white and color film.
 As a result, most of my work is now done with my collection of cameras made between 1900 and 1930.
 They don’t just sit in their display cabinets, either.
 My cameras, the result of many hours of patient restoration, are old and beautiful, but they’re like sled dogs- they work for a living.

 I prowl eBay for old Kodaks from the 1900s and 1920s.
 They have black leather bellows that pull out, and lenses named “Rapid Rectilinear”, “Anastigmat”, and “Tessar”.
 Many of these old lenses yield photos with a lovely “feel” unlike those from modern, mathematically perfect lenses.
 Bodies are covered with rich leather, and metal parts gleam with chrome or burnished brass.
 No flash- indoor pictures were taken by setting up the camera, turning out the lights, holding up a piece of “flash paper”, and lighting it with a match while your subjects held their smiles in the dark!